 For a great day trip from Coffs Harbour, Dorrigo is only 65km (1 hour by car).

 Continue on past Bellingen and up the Waterfall Way and you’ll get to the town of Dorrigo.
 Drop in for a coffee and then visit nearby Dangar Falls.

-This town is also the gateway to Dorrigo National Park where you can enjoy waterfalls and rainforest walks – including an elevated Tree Top walk starting at the Dorrigo Rainforest Centre.
+This town is also the gateway to Dorrigo National Park, located in the heritage-listed Gondwana Rainforest where you can enjoy waterfalls and rainforest walks – including an elevated Tree Top walk starting at the Dorrigo Rainforest Centre.

 We also recommend the walk to Crystal Shower Falls (you can walk behind the falls) and the Glade Picnic area is a nice spot for lunch.

 Our kids really enjoyed The Butterfly House in Bonville.
 Kalyra is mad on butterflies, and so is Caz.